coastwatch-training/CoastWatch-Tutorials/calculate-seaice-extent/R/sea_ice_extent.md

 **Sea Ice Concentration, NOAA/NSIDC Climate Data Record V4, Northern Hemisphere**
-The Sea ice concentration (SIC) dataset used in this exercise is produced by NOAA NSIDC from passive microwave sensors at part of the Climate Data Record.
-It is a science quality dataset of monthly averages the extends from 1978-2022.
+The Sea ice concentration (SIC) dataset used in this exercise is produced by NOAA NSIDC from passive microwave sensors as part of the Climate Data Record.
+It is a science quality dataset of monthly averages that extends from 1978-2022.
 SIC is reported as the fraction (0 to 1) of each grid cell that is covered by ice.
 The data are mapped in the Northern Polar Stereographic projection (EPSG:3413).
-The resolution is 25km, meaning each grid in this data set represents a value that covers a 25km by 25km area.
+The resolution is 25km, meaning each grid cell in this data set represents a value that covers a 25km by 25km area.
 The dataset is available on the
 <a href="https://polarwatch.noaa.gov/catalog/ice-sq-nh-nsidc-cdr-v4/preview/?dataset=monthly&var=cdr_seaice_conc_monthly&time_min=2022-12-01T00:00:00Z&time_max=2022-12-01T00:00:00Z&proj=epsg3413&colorBar=KT_ice,,,0,1,">PolarWatch
 data portal</a> and can be downloaded directly from the PolarWatch ERDDAP at the following link: